 - Neon Genesis Evangelion has the tracks "EVA-00", "THE BEAST" and "The End of Midsummer."

-- Sort of used in a sort of parody of the Psycho shower scene in Digimon Frontier just as Izumi is about to change into a swimsuit.
+- Used in a parody of the Psycho shower scene in Digimon Frontier just as Izumi is about to change into a swimsuit.
 Interestingly, it doesn't appear to be any more than an excuse to have her scream, alerting the rest of teh Five-Man Band.

 - Yuki Kajiura's composition of the Kara no Kyoukai OST used this trope to great effects, it is most prominent in the OST of Episode 5 Paradox Spiral.